comentor/chat/README.md

 ## Build

 Run `npm run build-server` to build the server-side of the project.
 The build artifacts will be stored in the `server/` directory.
-Run `npm run build-client` to build the client-side of the project.
+Run `npm run build` to build the client-side of the project.
 The build artifacts will be stored in the `public/` directory.
-Run `npm run build` to build both.
+Run `npm run build-all` to build both.